ajinChen/ajinChen/README.md

 🛠️ Infrastructure: Docker, Kubernetes, AWS

-🏔️ Mountain Climbing, Rock Climbing, Backpacking
+🏔️ Alpine Climbing, Rock Climbing, Backpacking

 <!--
 **ajinChen/ajinChen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.